 When renovating your van, try to maximise storage wherever you can.
 Any void spaces (i.e. under a bed) can be converted into storage spaces so you have somewhere to put everything and avoid clutter.

 Pro tip: Get organised

-To bring a vintage van like Jennay into the modern age, ensuring the electrics are spot on is important.
-In Jennay’s case, she’s been completely rewired with new lighting throughout and even ducted air-conditioning.
+To bring a vintage van like Tibby into the modern age, ensuring the electrics are spot on is important.
+In Tibby’s case, she’s been completely rewired with new lighting throughout and even ducted air-conditioning.